mhaupt/basicode/README.md

 actual program, use the `-intro` argument.
 The splash screen will show until a key is pressed.

+### Slowing Down Execution

+Some programs of yore kind of relay on the hardware being inherently slower than today's machines.
+This is particularly true for games with a high amount of interaction.
+These will typically run so fast on this BASICODE interpreter that they become unplayable.

+If you want programs like these to be usable, or if you just want to experience the feeling of 8-bit hardware execution speeds again, you can use the `-slow` command line argument.
+If this argument is given, the interpreter will pause execution after each statement for a multiple of 5 ms.

+The actual slowdown depends on the number of `o` characters given in the `-slow` argument.
+For example, just passing `-slow` will pause execution for 1 ms after each statement; passing `-slooow` will pause execution for 3 ms after each statement.

 ## Implementation Notes

 The BASICODE implementation is meant to be simple, and to be as "standalone"